Adesewa-Akinteye/canada-per-income-capita/README.md

 # canada-per-income-capita
-The aim of this project is to predict canada's per capita income inthe year 2020 by building a regression model  and predict the per capita income for Canadian citizens in year 2020
+The aim of this project is to predict canada's per capita income in the year 2020 by building a regression model  and predict the per capita income for Canadian citizens in year 2020